Procurement Risk:

 Procurement requirements Score: 0 / 100

-It is impossible to assess whether procurement requirements derive from a national defence and security strategy since the strategy is not publicly available and…
+It is challenging to assess whether the procurement requirements are derived from the national defence and or security strategy, because in the first place,…

 Explore